Can Microdosing Psychedelics Help With ADHD?

 Study #1 (Survey): Survey On the Effects of Low-Dose Psychedelics

-This online survey exploring the effectiveness of psychedelics on ADHD produced promising results from people who use psychedelic microdoses to help with attention difficulties .
+This online survey explored the effectiveness of psychedelics on ADHD and produced promising results .

 The survey concluded that low-dose psychedelics might help alleviate symptoms of mental conditions, including ADHD.